spacekimchi/traders/README.md

 `cargo install sqlx-cli --no-default-features --features native-tls,postgres`

+We can initialize the database using

+`sqlx database setup`

+Add a migration using sqlx

+`sqlx migrate add <migration_name>`

+Run the migrations with

+`sqlx migrate run`

+Revert the last migration with

+`sqlx migrate revert`

 ## When deploying to server

 Remember to get a copy of the `configuration/local.yaml`, `configuration/base.yaml`, and `configuration/production.yaml`.